Super 30-30 Punch Head Notes Super 30-30 Punch-Head Notes

 with a Wood-Rod Through Piston Wrist-Pin Holes, to keep Piston from Turning.

-Strippit used an Expensive Pig-Tail Cable, in Left Photo Below, that costs a Couple Hundred Dollars, which is Totally unnecessary!
+Strippit used an Expensive Pig-Tail Cable, in Left Photo Below, that costs a Couple Hundred Dollars, which is Totally Unnecessary!
 The Piston only has a Very Short 1-Inch Punch-Stroke

 While we are on the Subject of Cables going to Solenoid inside Punch-Piston, Strippit seems to have used 2 ways of Wire Connection to Piston, though there was probably some other